-The following example demonstrates the projected dollar amount of total cumulative expenses that would be incurred over various periods with respect to a hypothetical investment in our common stock.
+The following example demonstrates the projected dollar amount of total cumulative expenses that would be incurred over various periods with respect to a hypothetical investment in our common stock under our current internal management structure and pro forma for our proposed external management of the Company by Gladstone Management Corporation.
 These amounts are based upon our payment of operating expenses at the levels set forth in the table above which, as indicated above, does not include leverage or related expenses.
 In the event that the shares to which this prospectus relates are sold to or through underwriters, the corresponding prospectus supplement will restate this example to reflect the applicable sales load.

-1 YEAR 3 YEARS 5 YEARS 10 YEARS You would pay the following expenses on a \$1,000 investment, assuming a 5% annual return \$32 \$99 \$167 \$350
+You would pay the following expenses on a \$1,000 investment, assuming a 5% annual return: